Health

 Is BMI an accurate measure of body fat?

-BMI is a proxy for body fat at the population level, but it does not directly measure fat.
-It cannot distinguish between muscle, fat, and bone.
-Athletes may register as overweight on BMI despite low body fat, while sedentary individuals with low muscle mass may have a normal BMI alongside high body-fat percentage.
-Direct methods like DEXA or hydrostatic weighing are far more accurate for individuals.
+BMI is a proxy for body fat at the population level but doesn't directly measure it.
+It can't distinguish between muscle, fat, and bone.
+Athletes with high muscle mass often register as overweight despite low body fat, while people with low muscle and proportionally high fat can register as normal weight.
+Direct methods like DEXA scanning or hydrostatic weighing are far more accurate for individuals.

 What is the healthy BMI range for adults?

-The World Health Organization defines a BMI of 18.5 to 24.9 as normal weight for most adults.
-For people of East or South Asian ancestry, some health authorities recommend lower thresholds — overweight starting at 23.0 and obesity at 27.5 — due to higher cardiometabolic risk at lower BMI values in these groups.
+The World Health Organization defines 18.5 to 24.9 as the normal weight range for most adults.
+For people of East or South Asian descent, many health authorities recommend lower thresholds — overweight starting at 23.0 and obesity at 27.5 — because metabolic risks appear at lower BMI values in these populations.

 Why does waist circumference matter alongside BMI?

-Excess fat stored in the abdominal region around the organs (visceral fat) is a stronger predictor of heart disease, type 2 diabetes, and stroke than total body fat or BMI.
-Your waist circumference indicates central adiposity directly.
-WHO flags risk at ≥94 cm for men and ≥80 cm for women, and higher risk at ≥102 cm and ≥88 cm respectively.
+Visceral fat stored around abdominal organs is a stronger predictor of heart disease, type 2 diabetes, and stroke than total body weight or BMI.
+Waist circumference directly captures central adiposity.
+WHO flags elevated risk at ≥94 cm for men and ≥80 cm for women, with a high-risk category at ≥102 cm and ≥88 cm respectively.
+It's a cheap measurement that adds meaningful information beyond BMI alone.

-No. For children and adolescents aged 2–19, BMI is assessed using age-and-sex-specific percentile charts (BMI-for-age).
-A child at the 85th–94th percentile is classified as overweight; at the 95th percentile or above as obese.
-The adult cutoffs of 25 and 30 do not apply to growing children.
+No. Children and adolescents aged 2–19 are assessed using BMI-for-age percentile charts that account for natural growth patterns.
+The 85th–94th percentile is classified as overweight; the 95th percentile or above as obese.
+The adult cutoff values of 25 and 30 do not apply to growing children — applying them would produce misleading results.

 Editorial Note